CyberTeeX/Wireshark-Traffic-Analysis-/README.md

 Wireshark was launched on the active network interface.

-A web browser session was opened and the LASU website was accessed while packet capture was running.
+A web browser session was opened and the UNILAG website was accessed while packet capture was running.

 After the website loaded successfully, the packet capture was stopped and saved for analysis.